For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • Genetic predisposition to connective tissue weakness.

-Pelvic floor prolapses may sometimes occur together with uterine prolapse.
-For detailed information, you can review our article on Uterine Prolapse Treatment.
+Pelvic floor prolapse can sometimes be seen together with uterine prolapse.
+For detailed informationUterine Prolapse TreatmentYou can review our article.

-What Are the Symptoms of Rectocele and Enterocele?
+What are the symptoms of rectocele and enterocele?

 Symptoms of rectocele and enterocele include: